-- Completed Capilano University International Application for Admission (pdf) – we created an Exchange Student Application Example (pdf) to offer some guidance with completing your application.
+- Completed Capilano University International Application for Admission (pdf) – follow an Exchange Student Application Example (pdf) for some guidance.

 - Post-secondary transcripts, including a certified translation in English, when applicable.
 Scanned copies are acceptable before the term start.
-High school documents are not equired.
+High school documents are not required.

 - Exchange Student Course Approval Form (pdf)

-- Letter of Permissionfrom your home institution.
-This letter must indicate the program you are permitted to take at CapU and the term in which the program may be taken.
+- Letter of Permission from your home institution.
+This letter must state that the applicant is currently a student in good standing at the home institution and has been permitted to spend a semester abroad as an exchange student at CapU; and indicate the program the applicant is approved to take at CapU and the term in which the program may be taken.

-- Portfolio (IDEA students only).
-This option is only for students applying to the CapU's IDEA School of Design and the Bachelor of Design in Visual Communication degree program.
+- Portfolio.
+This requirement is only applicable to students applying to CapU's Bachelor of Design in Visual Communication degree program.